Lupus UK Centres of Excellence

 Networking

-• Consultants/nursing staff happy to liaise with LUPUS UK Regional Group/Contact/National Office.
+• Consultants/nursing staff happy to liaise with Lupus UK Regional Groups/Contacts/National Office.

 • Liaison of consultants/researchers with other hospitals/Lupus Centres within UK and overseas.